kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

 ### 5. Delete a Step (optional)
    - Select an existing step from the list.
    - Click on ‘Delete’.
-   - Confirm deletion in pop-up window.
+   - Confirm the deletion in the pop-up window.

 ## Saving Changes
-After adding, editing or deleting steps ensure you click ‘OK’ at bottom of screen to save all changes made.
+After adding, editing, or deleting steps ensure you click ‘OK’ at the bottom of the screen to save all changes made.

 # Manage Step General Properties